 - Avoid altercations in stores.
 If another shopper acts in a way that is rude or aggressive, do not engage with that person or stoop to their level.
 It can be difficult to walk away or take the high road in these types of situations, particularly after a stressful shopping experience.
 However, if you engage with another shopper who is causing a scene, you could end up facing criminal charges, particularly if the situation becomes aggressive or violent.

 - Avoid aggressive behavior behind the wheel.
 After the shopping is done, people get in their cars feeling exhausted, frustrated, and stressed out after the chaotic Black Friday shopping experience.
 This can increase the risk of drowsy driving, distracted driving, and aggressive driving car accidents.

 Springfield Criminal Defense Lawyers at Kicklighter Law Represent Clients Facing Criminal Charges Related to Black Friday Shopping

 If you have been charged with assault and battery, shoplifting, or any other crime while shopping on Black Friday, you are urged to contact our Springfield criminal defense lawyers at Kicklighter Law.
 Our dedicated legal team will thoroughly examine the details of your case and the charges that you are facing.
-To schedule a free consultation, call us today at 912-754-6003 or contact us online.
+To schedule a consultation, call us today at 912-754-6003 or contact us online.
 Located in Springfield, Georgia, we serve clients throughout Effingham County, Savannah, and the surrounding areas.